Assets’ non-disclosure up to 2018: FBR to take action against taxpayers

 ISLAMABAD: The Federal Board of Revenue (FBR) has been empowered through the proposed draft rules of asset declarations to initiate proceedings where an asset was not declared by the taxpayers up to tax year 2018.

-The FBR will not initiate proceedings against the legally valid declarations of amnesty scheme of 2019 under the Foreign Exchange Regulation Act, 1947, Protection of Economic Reforms Act 1992 and Anti-Money Laundering Act, 2010 or any rules, notifications or orders made there under with respect to assets, income or expenditure declared under the Assets Declaration Act 2019.
+The FBR will not initiate proceedings against the legally valid declarations of amnesty scheme of 2019 under Foreign Exchange Regulation Act, 1947, Protection of Economic Reforms Act1992 and Anti-Money Laundering Act, 2010 or any rules, notifications or orders made there under with respect to assets, income or expenditure declared under the Assets Declaration Act 2019.

+The FBR has issued a draft of further amendments to the Assets Declaration (Procedure and Conditions) Rules, 2019 through a notification issued on Tuesday.

 The amount of asset, income or expenditure in a valid declaration shall not be included in the taxable income of the declarant for any tax year up to and including tax year 2018 under the Ordinance.